tif-calin/votevote/README.md

 Currently its just a toy, but it is completely open-sourced and might some day grow to be an actual tool.
 The main contributer of this project is culi, but I'm very interested in opening up the project for more contributers if anyone is interested in getting involved.
 Feel free to use whatever, however.
 If you do have a use for this tool, I'd LOVE to hear about it :)

 ## list of voting methods
 (25 implemented as of v0.1.2)
-plurality: fptp, veto, signed, vfa
+- plurality: fptp, veto, signed, vfa
-contingent: contingency, supplementary, sri_lanka
+- contingent: contingency, supplementary, sri_lanka
-runoff: irv, coombs, fab_irv
+- runoff: irv, coombs, fab_irv
-positional: borda, nauru, eurovision, dabagh, binary_positional
+- positional: borda, nauru, eurovision, dabagh, binary_positional
-evaluative: approval, disapproval, cav, score, range
+- evaluative: approval, disapproval, cav, score, range
-condorcet: copeland, lull
+- condorcet: copeland, lull
-budgetary: cumulative, fractional, quadratic
+- budgetary: cumulative, fractional, quadratic

+### Not yet implemented
-median: typical_judgement, usual_judgement, central_judgement (evaluative aka average, so median is natural successor)
+- median: typical_judgement, usual_judgement, central_judgement (evaluative aka average, so median is natural successor)
-condorcet: kemeny_young
+- condorcet: kemeny_young
-bucklin: fallback, bucklin, vfa_runoff
+- bucklin: fallback, bucklin, vfa_runoff
-hybrid: star, three_two_one
+- hybrid: star, three_two_one
-other: majority_judgement
+- other: majority_judgement

 other
  - [ ] tournament_borda (allows for ties and unranked candidates)